 - Comments field available to document data capture caveats.

-The Osteoware Craniometrics module facilitates the capture of quantitative data through an intuitive and flexible data entry interface that supports manual caliper-based techniques as well as digital capture of three-dimensional coordinate landmark data and calculation of craniometrics via the 3Skull program (Ousley 2010).
+The Osteoware Craniometrics module facilitates the capture of quantitative data through an intuitive and flexible data entry interface that supports manual caliper-based techniques (data entry by hand) as well as digital capture of three-dimensional coordinate landmark data and calculation of craniometrics via the 3Skull program.
+In turn the linear data can be used in FORDISC or CranID for probability of ancestry assessments or other morphometric analyses (see Cranial Morphometric Resources below for downloads).

 The 34 cranial measurements in the Buikstra and Ubelaker (1994) Standards follow the Forensic Data Bank (FDB, Moore-Jansen et al. 1994), which are predominantly based on Martin’s classic definitions.
 In Osteoware, the cranial measurements follow the Howells (1973) definitions for 60 measurements including nearly all of the FDB cranial measurements as well as subtenses, fractions, and radii.
 These measurements are stored in fields using Howells’ three-letter designations for craniometrics.
 Mandibular measurements are those included in the Standards.
 Two additional measurements not collected by Howells, minimum frontal breadth and palate length (designated as WFB and MAL) are also collected.
 Measurements are taken on the left side whenever possible.